 Industrial FEA Key Industries Using FEA

-In the automotive industry, finite element simulations are performed to assess the structural safety of designed components, such as chassis, anchors, suspension, bodyworks, etc. One of the most interesting application is virtual crash tests, where a dynamical simulation is performed to predict deformations and energy absorption against crash impact.
+In the automotive industry, FEA software simulations are performed to assess the structural safety of designed components, such as chassis, anchors, suspension, bodyworks, etc. One of the most interesting applications is virtual crash tests, where a dynamical simulation is performed to predict deformations and energy absorption against crash impact.
 Here is a link to a project simulating a car suspension’s deformation and stress.

-For industrial equipment design and engineering, finite element analyses are widely used.
+For industrial equipment design and engineering, finite element analysis software is widely used.
 In the processing industry, for example, pressure and heat loads are applied to predict stress levels in piping, pressure vessels, tanks, and similar equipment.
 Another possible use for the industry is the simulation of forging processes for mills, benders, and stampers, to measure stress levels and spring-back magnitude of forged parts.

 Civil Engineering and Structural Design